The Fall of Brekhan

 A wizard may improve their Magery (either Word or Chant) in two different ways.
 First, if a tutor of higher Magery is available the mage may learn from them directly.
 It takes a month of learning multiplied by the level of magery you are attempting to achieve, during which time you may count 8 hours a day as training towards any spells your tutor knows, or 4 hours a day towards any new spell.
 Many mages require their pupils to fulfill tasks unrelated to their learning, such as running shops or compiling information into a library.
 Such apprenticeship normally covers the cost of learning, but takes four times as long, offers only one fourth as much spell learning time, and rely on a wizard looking for an apprentice.
 Second, if no tutor is available the mage may attempt to formulate new magical theories and test them themselves.
 This process uses the invention rules on B473.
 Teaching yourself Magery 1 is classed as a simple invention, Magery 2 as average, Magery 3 as Complex, and Magery 4 as Amazing.
 Thaumatology is the invention skill, and receives a + 4 as long as you have been around other wizards of the magery desired and had the chance to observe them.
 Teaching yourself a higher level of Magery requires no cost beyond your normal cost of living, but an extensive thaumalogical library is useful for overcoming otherwise high penalties.
 Attempting to reach a higher level of Magery without any magical texts on the matter imposes an additional – 4.

-Chanters have the ability to write scrolls, spells prepared and written down, almost finished and awaiting only a few short triggering words to cast.
-Scrolls follow the rules as written for charms, with the following changes.
+Chanters have the ability to write scrolls – spells prepared and written down, almost finished and awaiting only a few short triggering words to cast.
+Scrolls follow the rules as written for RPM charms, with the following changes.
 No conditional magic can be cast without storing it as a scroll or physical warding paper.
 A chanter must spend half an hour studying a scroll that he did not write himself before he or she will be able to trigger it.
-A successful speed reading roll reduces this.
-A chanter may only remember a number of scrolls equal to 12+magery(Chanting), if he whishes to prepare a new scroll, he can choose to forget an older one.
-A chanter may also write his own scrolls using the following rules: Creating Scrolls
+A speed reading reduces this, but requires a successful roll when the scroll is used to trigger it.
+A chanter may only remember a number of scrolls equal to 10+Talent(Chant)+Magery(Chant), if he whishes to prepare a new scroll, he can choose to forget an older one.
+A chanter may also write his own scrolls using the following rules: Creating Scrolls.